Queenstown, New Zealand

 Central Otago Wineries

-Central Otago wineries are burgeoning and making their mark in the world of Pinot Noir.
-The area now boasts over thirty wineries—the closest is Chard Farm twenty minutes east of Queenstown.
-In a half-day you can drive Central Otago’s scenic roads and visit the tasting rooms of a handful of vineyards.
-Local company Appellation Central offers guided wine tours from Queenstown that provide transportation and local expertise.
+One the easiest and best activities from Queenstown is a visit to the Central Otago wineries.
+The region now has over thirty wineries and counting—the closest is Chard Farm only twenty minutes east of Queenstown.
+In a half-day or even less you can drive Central Otago’s scenic roads and visit the tasting rooms of a handful of the best vineyards.
+There also are guided wine tours departing from Queenstown that provide transportation and know Otago wine as well as anybody.